+TABLE II

-TABLE II: Impact of Gurobi parameters on the solving algorithm
+Impact of Gurobi Parameters on the Solving Algorithm

 Variable Purpose SolutionLimit = 1 Stop after 1 solution is found MIPFocus = 1 Focus on finding feasible solutions quickly IntFeasTol = 1e-9 Tolerance for considering a floating-point value as integer DualReductions = 0 Do not perform dual reduction.
-Useful for debugging InfUnbdInfo = 1 Extra information when solution is infeasible or unbounded for debugging Threads $= 8$ Number of threads to use for solving ConcurrentMIP = 8 Spawn 8 independent MILP solvers, with different configurations networks for verification using the TensorFlow framework [39].
-The first network has an architecture of $784 \times 16 \times 16 \times 10$, referred to as MNIST-S (i.e., a small network).
-The second network has 10 hidden layers, each having 10 nodes, referred to as MNIST-D (i.e., a short and deep network).
-The third network has an architecture of $784 \times 256 \times 256 \times 10$, referred to as MNIST-T (i.e., a tall but shallow network).
-Along with our own trained benchmarks, we use a $784 \times 256 \times 256 \times 10$ network from the mnistfc benchmark from VNN-COMP [40], referred to as MNIST-FC.
+Useful for debugging InfUnbdInfo = 1 Extra information when solution is infeasible or unbounded for debugging Threads = 8 Number of threads to use for solving ConcurrentMIP = 8 Spawn 8 independent MILP solvers, with different configurations

 We use the first 100 images from the test set of the MNIST dataset from the Keras [41] library to check for the robustness property.
 Prior work [10] defines robustness as follows: A sample s is robust when, for all perturbations within distance ε , the sample gets classified in the same class as s, denoted by c. $\varepsilon > 0$ is some notion of distance.
-If we denote $\mathbf x$ as a perturbation of s within ε distance and class \circ f be the result of classification, then we can define the following property for the verification of robustness for s
+If we denote x as a perturbation of s within ε distance and class $\circ f$ be the result of classification, then we can define the following property for the verification of robustness for s:

-$$|s - \mathbf{x}|{\infty} \le \varepsilon \implies c = \text{class} \circ f(\mathbf{x}).$$ (42)
+$$|s - \mathbf{x}|{\infty} \le \varepsilon \implies c = \operatorname{class} \circ f(\mathbf{x}). \tag{42}$$

 We use three other popular benchmarks in our evaluation.
 Collision Avoidance [7] contains attributes about two vehicles, and the network predicts whether the two vehicles will collide.
-The network contains 40 linear nodes in the first layer, followed by a MaxPool layer where each node has 4 incoming edges, followed by a layer with 19 ReLU nodes, and a final layer with 2 ReLU nodes.
+The network contains 40 linear nodes in the first layer, followed by a MaxPool layer where each node has four incoming edges, followed by a layer with 19 ReLU nodes, and a final layer with two ReLU nodes.
 There are 500 properties defined on the network based on safety margins around the tuples in the dataset.

 In TwinStream [42], a network has two streams of data coming into the final layer.
 Both streams have the same architecture, weights, and inputs.
 The final layer computes the difference between the two streams and adds a positive bias; the output of the network is always equal to the bias added in the final layer.
-The benchmark contains 81 randomly-generated networks.
-The networks vary in depth, number of hidden nodes, number of inputs, and the value of the margin.
+The benchmark contains 81 randomly generated networks.
+The networks vary in depth, the number of hidden nodes, the number of inputs, and the value of the margin.
 The only property to check on all the 81 networks is that the output at the final layer is positive, which is true by construction.